MonoTech01/Networking-Labs/ACLs/Configure_Extended_ACLs _Scenario_1.md

 ![ACLs_5.4.12](/Images/PT_5.4.12_5.png)

 ### Verify
-default username/ password is cisco
+default username/ password is cisco.

-Successfully accessed the server's ftp service.
+Successfully accessed the server's ftp service = ping from PC1 to the server must be successful.

 Ping PC2 from PC1.
 The ping failed because the ACL doesn't explicitly permit this traffic.